Penn-TopGuNN/TopGuNN/README.md

 `1) pre-processing on the CPU`

-`2) Hot-pack distributed job on the GPU (embedding and filtering), this includes doing embedding and filtering for the query matrix`
+`2) "Hot-pack" parallelized jobs on the GPU (generate BERT word embeddings and filtering for content words only).
+This includes the embedding and filtering for the query matrix also!`

 `3) post-processing on the CPU`

 `4) Running queries on the CPU`

 ## Files to transfer over to AWS from nlpgrid

-	All preprocessing is in the `forreal/` folder

 	- sentences.db
 	- trace.db